osofariu/news-search/README.md

 ## MVP

 Currently able to download articles through a langgraph flow, starting with user request, ending with a list of articles presented in a nice format to the user.

-Next we may try to download articles, summarize them, etc..
-TBD.
+There are only two tools available:

+- New York Time
+- Web Search

+Depending on what you ask it will use one or both of the tools.

 ### Langchain graph